jtommy-lab/The-influence-of-seismic-source-heterogeneity-and-local-site-effects-on-intensity-attenuation-/README.md

          Output: FigS1.pdf

-   License The code in this repository is licensed under the MIT License.
+   License: The code in this repository is licensed under the MIT License.
 The datasets located in the Data/ folder are licensed under a Creative Commons Attribution 4.0 International License (CC-BY 4.0).